lostintransaction/lostintransaction.github.io/_src/posts/2014-04-09-computing-a-bitcoin-address-part-4-wallet-import-format-wif.md

 (define (add-checksum hstr) (string-append hstr (compute-checksum hstr)))
 ```

-* `hash160/hex` performs a SHA-256 hash followed by a RIPEMD-160 hash
+* `hash160/hex`: performs a SHA-256 hash followed by a RIPEMD-160 hash
 on an input hex string.
-* `add-version0` prepends a `0x00` to a hex string.
+* `add-version0`: prepends a `0x00` to a hex string.
-* `sha256x2/hex` performs SHA-256 twice on an input hex string.
+* `sha256x2/hex`: performs SHA-256 twice on an input hex string.
-* `add-checksum` computes a checksum (first four bytes of a double SHA-256 hash) on the input and appends it to the end of the string.
+* `add-checksum`: computes a checksum (first four bytes of a double SHA-256 hash) on the input and appends it to the end of the string.

 Here's a function `priv-key->addr` that converts a private key (in hex) to a public address (in Base58Check):